harrisonhoward/PasswordManager/README.md

 **Password Security**
 We use Hash Salt for making passwords secure and Encryption and Decryption with a key.

-**Importing**
-I will do some research on Googles Saved Passwords and so on to see if it is possible to have passwords saved on other applications or webites to be exported and imported into this application.

 ## Frequently asked questions
 ### How do I start the program?